Top-Q/agent-q/README.md

 By leveraging **LLMs such as GPT**, Agent Q extends their capabilities beyond text-based reasoning, allowing them to **interact with and manipulate the real world** through structured Python code execution.
 It effectively **adds eyes to the LLM brain**—enabling it to observe environments—and **hands that can perform actions**, making AI more practical and actionable.

-It currently supports **UI testing with Playwright** and **local file system operations** such as **finding and reading files**, but it is **designed to be extendable**, allowing additional tools and capabilities to be integrated.
+It currently supports **UI testing with Playwright**, **local file system operations** such as **finding and reading files** and **REST Testing**, but it is **designed to be extendable**, allowing additional tools and capabilities to be integrated.

-The package includes two agents:
+The package includes three agents:
 - **WebAgent**: Handles Web UI operations using Playwright.
 - **FsAgent**: Manages local file system operations, such as searching and reading files.
+- **RestAgent**: Manages REST API operations, such as sending requests and validating responses.

 Agent Q is designed for extensibility, enabling the creation of new agents for different tasks such as **SQL, HTTP, log analysis, and more**.
 It not only allows you to **add new tools**, but also makes it easy to **implement custom agents** tailored to your specific needs, ensuring flexibility in automation workflows.